 The city was panic stricken and the situation prompted the drafting in of a top investigator to head the hunt for the Strangler.
-Massachusetts Attorney General Edward Brooke, the highest-ranking law enforcement officer in the state, began work on January 17, 1964 to bring the serial killer to book.
-Pressure was on Brooke, the only African-American attorney general in the country, to succeed where others had failed.
+Massachusetts Attorney General Edward Brooke, the highest-ranking law enforcement officer in the state, began work on January 17, 1964, to bring the serial killer to book.
+There was pressure was on Brooke, the only African American attorney general in the country, to succeed where others had failed.

 Brooke headed up a task force that included assigning permanent staff to the Boston Strangler case.
 He brought in Assistant Attorney General John Bottomly, who had a reputation for being unconventional.

 Bottomly's force had to sift through thousands of pages of material from different police forces.
 Police profiling was relatively new in the early 1960s, but they came up with what they thought was the most likely description of the killer.
 He was believed to be around thirty, neat and orderly, worked with his hands and was most likely a loner who may be divorced or separated.